-One Ethernet port is available on the device.
+Up to two Ethernet ports are available on the device, thus enabling simultaneously connection with two physical network infrastructures.
 The device is per default set up to use DHCP for IP address retrieval.
 The network connection settings can be changed within the operating system settings, i.e. by using the network interfaces file as described in 6.3.